 Reviewing your budget regularly can give you an idea of how well you’re managing your money.
 You can see whether you need to cut spending in a particular area.
 Unnecessary fees, for example, can account for a significant chunk of your income each month if you’re not paying attention.
 If you’re having trouble making your budget work, try cutting out some of these unwanted expenses:

 1. Convenience Fees

 A convenience fee is an extra charge that certain businesses will tack on when you’re paying for goods or services.
 For example, some companies may charge a convenience fee when you pay your bill over the phone versus mailing it in or paying online.
 The idea is that the fees help the company to recoup any added expense they may incur during the transaction.

-Convenience fees may be good for the business but they’re nothing but inconvenient when it comes to your budget.
-Even though they’re typically just a few dollars, it can quickly add up if you’re getting hit with multiple convenience charges each month.
-It may not seem like a big deal to hand over $5 a month to pay your phone bill each month but that’s an extra $60 you could have at the end of the year.
+Convenience fees may be good for the business, but they’re only inconvenient when it comes to your budget.
+These fees typically run at just a few dollars.
+However, they can quickly add up if you’re getting hit with multiple convenience charges each month.
+For one, it may not seem like a big deal to hand over $5 a month to pay your phone bill each month.
+But when added up, that’s an extra $60 you could have at the end of the year.